 We visualize the D-Day of June 6, 1994: we have a coast with physical defences, machine gun nests, points where guns were located, and an enemy line intelligence system that coordinated all the security and monitoring activities of the coast.
 Now imagine a seller who has to try to get to the “coast” of a potential customer company.
 Most of the time, in the B2B world, the seller has to stimulate the buyer to close a deal, but convincing a new potential buyer is not an easy task.
 The customer may have defences in place, and therefore, there are a whole series of difficulties that a seller must face and overcome in order to convince a potential buyer and win their trust and interest (for example, systems that block incoming emails, difficulties in getting in touch with the right interlocutor, etc.).

 Preliminary Phase 1: Paratrooper Spies as Business Intelligence

-Preliminary phase 2: if you do not bomb, you do not pass the defenses.
+Preliminary phase 2: if you do not bomb, you do not pass the defences.

-The second preliminary phase to the real attack consists of a double bombardment to break down the first defenses.
+The second preliminary phase of the real attack consists of a double bombardment to break down the first defences.
 First, a somewhat broader and less precise attack is made from the ships, aimed at hitting the entire coast a little.
 In terms of marketing, this means trying to work on the potential buyer’s interests, for example, through Google ADS campaigns that allow you to identify possible search keywords, interests, and potential needs of the interlocutors on which to leverage.
-However, this must be accompanied by a more precise bombing which in the case of D-Day took place by flying over the beach with planes to try to center the nerve centers of the defense.
+However, this must be accompanied by a more precise bombing which in the case of D-Day took place by flying over the beach with planes to try to centre the nerve centres of the defence.
 In our case, instead, LinkedIn ADS comes out with targeted campaigns on contacts of interest.
 These activities together allow us to go slowly to prepare the ground for the landing of our soldiers (emails).

 Attack phase: the landing of emails